-On this day in 1943, surviving crew members of PT-109 are finally rescued.
-That small boat had been under the command of Lt. (j.g.)
-John F. Kennedy when it was rammed by a Japanese destroyer.
+On this day in 1943 a small boat under the command of Lt. (j.g.)
+John F. Kennedy is rammed by a Japanese destroyer.

 On the night of August 1-2, Kennedy’s boat was one of 15 PTs sent to patrol the Blackett Strait in the Solomon Islands.
 They were looking for the “Tokyo Express,” a Japanese supply convoy that ran through the area.